codurance/site/src/_posts/2019-05-21-reating-a-jenkinsfile-pipeline.md

 ### Detecting changes by polling

-Jenkins can be immediately notified by changes (e.g. new commits) in your repository by an external webhook, but if you don’t know how to set it up you can always start with Jenkins polling your git repository and checking for new changes.
+Jenkins can be immediately notified by changes (e.g., new commits) in your repository by an external webhook, but if you don’t know how to set it up, you can always start with Jenkins polling your git repository and checking for new changes.

 Activate `Scan Multibranch Pipeline Triggers` making Jenkins `git fetch` for new changes in 1-minute intervals.
 When new commits or branches are detected Jenkins will automatically start a build.